WebAssembly/interface-types/proposals/host-bindings/Overview.md

 #### Import Argument Binding Types

-A series of binding conversion operations for each import argument (calling from Wasm-to-JS), taken from:
+A series of binding conversion operations for each import argument (calling from Wasm-to-Host), taken from:

 Type | Description | Arguments
 --- | --- | ---